Judge Orders LA To Offer Shelter To All Unhoused Skid Row Residents By October

 But Skip Miller, outside counsel for the county, said Carter’s order went “well beyond” what the plaintiffs had asked for.
 He added that the county was evaluating its options, including the possibility of an appeal to the U.S. 9th Circuit Court of Appeals.

+“It would hurt my heart if we spend so much time in appealing in court that the resources never get to the people who need it the most,” he said.

+Vaughn also believes that bringing the residents of Skid Row to the table to tell those in positions of power what they want and need would be most effective.

-Carter also mandated the city auditor to examine all public money spent in recent years to combat homelessness, including funds from a 2016 bond measure approved by voters.
+Carter also mandated that the city auditor examine all public money spent in recent years to combat homelessness, including funds from a 2016 bond measure approved by voters.

-As of January 2020, there were more than 66,400 unhoused people living in Los Angeles County — 41,000 of whom lived within the L.A. city limits.MORE NEWS: Johnny Santos Moreno Pleads Guilty To Attacking Transgender Woman In Costa Mesa
+As of January 2020, there were more than 66,400 unhoused people living in Los Angeles County — 41,000 of whom lived within the L.A. city limits.MORE NEWS: LASD Releases Body Cam Video Of Deputy Shooting Of Isaias Cervantes In Cudahy

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)